AllenDowney/ProbablyOverthinkingBlog/_sources/fertility_blog.md

 A limitation of this analysis is survivorship bias: the scatter plot only includes countries that have already crossed below replacement fertility.
 Countries that have not yet crossed are excluded, and it is hard to say what effect that omission has on the trend.
-A more complete analysis would treat the transition as a time-to-event problem and include countries that have not yet made the transition.
+A more complete analysis would treat the transition as a time-to-event problem and include countries that have not yet dropped below replacement fertility.

 The analysis notebook is in the [Probably Overthinking Blog repository](https://github.com/AllenDowney/ProbablyOverthinkingBlog/blob/main/notebooks/fertility.md).